Darwin, Northern Territory: Aviation history

 Darwin hosted many of aviation's early pioneers.
 On 10 December 1919, Captain Ross Smith and his crew landed in Darwin and won a £10,000 prize from the Australian government for completing the first flight from London to Australia in under 30 days.
 Smith and his crew flew a Vickers Vimy, G-EAOU, and landed on an airstrip that has become Ross Smith Avenue.

 Other aviation pioneers include Amy Johnson, Amelia Earhart, Sir Charles Kingsford Smith and Bert Hinkler.
 The original QANTAS Empire Airways Ltd Hangar, a registered heritage site, was part of the original Darwin Civil Aerodrome in Parap and is now a museum that still bears scars from the bombing of Darwin during World War II.

 Darwin was home to Australian and U.S. pilots during the war, with airstrips built in and around Darwin.
 Today Darwin provides a staging ground for military exercises.

 Darwin was a compulsory stopover and checkpoint in the London-to-Melbourne Centenary Air Race in 1934.
 The official name of the race was the MacRobertson Air Race.
 Winners of the race were Tom Campbell Black and C. W. A. Scott.

 The following is an excerpt from Time magazine, 29 October 1934:

 Third Day.
 Biggest sensation of the race came just before dawn on the third day, when burly Lieutenant Scott and dapper Captain Black flew their scarlet Comet into Darwin.
 They had covered the last 300 mi over water on one motor, risked death landing on a field made soggy by the first rain in seven months.
 Said sandy-haired Lieutenant Scott: "We've had a devil of a trip."
 But they had flown 9000 mi in two days, had broken the England to Australia record of 162 hr. in the unbelievable time of 52hr.
 33 min., were only 2000 mi from their goal at Melbourne.

 The Darwin Aviation Museum is about 8 km from the city centre on the Stuart Highway and is one of only three places outside the United States where a B-52 bomber (on permanent loan from the United States Air Force) is on public display.

 Geography

 A satellite image of Darwin and the surrounding areas.

 Darwin is a coastal city, situated along the western shoreline of the Northern Territory.
 The water meets the land from the Beagle Gulf, which extends out into the Timor Sea.
 The central business district occupies a low bluff overlooking Darwin Harbour to the south, beyond which lie East Arm, Middle Arm, Northern Territory, and, across the gulf, West Arm.
 Middle Arm has an industrial precinct on the peninsula, which is being promoted as a sustainable development area that will include plants for industries such as low-emission petrochemicals, renewable hydrogen, and carbon capture storage.
-The city is flanked by Frances Bay to the east and Cullen Bay to the west.
+Darwin is flanked by Frances Bay to the east and Cullen Bay to the west.

 The rest of the city is relatively flat and low-lying, and areas bordering the coast are home to recreational reserves, extensive beaches, and excellent fishing.